The weather has been getting warmer and, around here, that means no socks! Unfortunately, going sockless can also mean stinky feet and smelly shoes.

 Even if it’s cooler outside and you’re wearing socks, shoes can still become smelly because footwear can trap air in your shoe, not allowing it to circulate and making your feet sweat.
-Either way, I have discovered some easy, natural ways you can remove the odor from your shoes.
+Either way, I have discovered how to clean smelly shoes using some easy, natural ways to remove the odor from your shoes.

 As an Amazon Associate I earn from qualifying purchases.
 This means if you click on a link and buy something I’ve recommended, I get a small commission at no additional cost to you.
 You can see my full Disclosure Policy here

 How do you get the stinky smell out of shoes?